 When you’re looking at the proper event registration and management platforms for your fundraiser, remember to ask questions such as:

 - Can it accommodate peer-to-peer fundraising?
 Peer-to-peer fundraising takes place through individual online giving pages that your donors create in support of your cause.
 They allow your donors to tap into their preexisting social circles in order to expand your fundraiser’s exposure.
 Peer-to-peer fundraising is great for nonprofits who hold larger, community-based fundraisers like walkathons.
-If you’re looking for more information as to what peer-to-peer fundraising is, check out this guide by OneCause.

 - What are its event registration options?
 Does the fundraising event software allow you to collect the registration information that you want?
 For example, can you ask for professional status and employer if you need to?
 Perhaps you need to create a ticketing system to keep track of your registrants.
 You should consider these factors and more when you’re looking for the right event registration and management platform.